sylvainjule/kirby-pagetable/README.md

 ### 3.2.
 Limit options

-You can limit the initial numner of displayed pages the same way you could with the usal `pages` section, only pagination will happen on the front-end.
+You can limit the initial number of displayed pages the same way you could with the usal `pages` section, only pagination will happen on the front-end.
 Default is `25`.

 ```yaml